arunkpatra/athena/README.md

 the business to **keep the revenue from the gift card sales** at the first place (technically speaking in accounting terms, the GC sale revenue is nothing more than a liability on the books till the consumer actually redeems the gift card!)

-## The problem: What business wants
+## Problem Statement: What business wants

 1. **Minimize escheatment** - Its just a risk and doesn't help my business.
 Solve the breakage problem to start with.
 2. **Maximize uplift** - That's a major success criteria for my business.

-## The expectation: What business needs to meet stated goals
+## Business expectation: What business needs to meet stated goals

 1. Tools to predict breakage values each quarter by card type.
 I need this for planning and to protect my Gift card business better.
 2. Tools to notify customers and hence prevent breakage, thereby creating uplift hopefully.
 This is a key success factor for Athena.

-## The approach: How do we meet business expectations
+## Solution Approach: How do we meet business expectations

 1. Use historical data around breakage and/or train a model to predict breakage numbers.
 Find out when redemption chances become remote.